navikt/dataverkr/README.md

 # Example

 ### Importing libraries
-To create and publish a datapackage you need to import [DataverkR](https://github.com/navikt/dataverkr) and [Reticulate](https://rstudio.github.io/reticulate/).
+To create and publish a datapackage you need to import [DataverkR](https://github.com/navikt/dataverkr).
 Also if you want to add Plotly figures you need to import [Plotly](https://plotly.com/r/).

 ```
 library(dataverkr)
 library(plotly)
-library(reticulate)
 ```

 ## Creating datapackages